 Will wheelchairs be available on campus?A limited number of wheelchairs and electric scooters will be available for rental on Sunday only.
-For reservations, two-day rates, or hotel/home delivery, please call the Wheelchair Exchange at 412-241-5121.
-Please visit the special needs page for more information.
+More information will be posted soon.

 Who can participate in commencement?
 My program concludes later than the end of the spring semester; will I be able to participate in commencement?

 While degrees are awarded three times during the year (May, August and December), there is only one formal commencement ceremony in May.
 The commencement program includes those students who had graduated during the previous December, plus those students expected to graduate in May or upcoming August before the beginning of the new academic year.

 All undergraduate and master’s students who are certified to complete their studies by the deadline for expected August graduation during a given calendar year will be allowed to march in that year's commencement ceremony.
 Those students who are expected to fulfill degree requirements after May would be listed in the commencement program as August graduates.

 Students who are expected to complete their degree requirements later than the August deadline will not be allowed to march and will not be listed in the commencement ceremony program.
 Ph.D. students may not march or be hooded until after they have defended.

 In all cases, only students who have fulfilled their graduation requirements by the May deadline would receive their actual diplomas or hoods during the commencement.
 Graduates fulfilling requirements after the May ceremony would receive their diplomas (and hoods) only after completing their requirements.